weaveworks/weave-gitops/doc/adr/0009-v1-architecture.md

 ### Models

 - The `models` package contains data structures for the different WeGO domain entities.
 These are generally `structs` that do not contain business logic.
-- Models objects may have helper methods for common situations, such as converting between types, accessing a computed property, etc.
+- Model objects may have helper methods for common situations, such as converting between types, accessing a computed property, etc.
 - Models are typically thought of as "immutable", meaning that methods that mutates a model should return a new copy of that model (pass by value).

 ### Services